turbot/guardrails-docs/docs/concepts/resources/policy-packs.md

       AWS > VPC > DNS Servers = 5.5.5.5
       AWS > VPC > NTP Servers = 5.6.7.8

-Smart folders are then attached to the region resources:
+Policy packs are then attached to the region resources:

     Folder A
       AWS 1111